 - quit smoking – smoking increases your heart rate and blood pressure.
 Quitting smoking brings down your blood pressure and relieves heart failure symptoms.
 Try to avoid secondhand smoke.

 - cut down on alcohol – drinking too much alcohol raises blood pressure over time and also makes heart failure worse.
 Men and women shouldn't drink more than 14 units of alcohol a week.
 A standard glass of wine (175ml) is 2 units.
 A pint of lager or beer is usually 2 to 3 units of alcohol.

-- exercise - regular exercise lowers blood pressure by keeping your heart and blood vessels in good condition.
-It doesn't need to be too energetic: walking every day will help.
+- exercise – regular exercise lowers blood pressure by keeping your heart and blood vessels in good condition.
+It does not need to be too energetic: walking every day will help.

 - deal with stress – when you're anxious or upset, your heart beats faster, you breathe more heavily and your blood pressure often goes up.
 This can make heart failure worse, too.
 Find ways to reduce stress in your life.
 To give your heart a rest, try napping or putting your feet up when possible.
 Spend time with friends and family to be social and help avoid stress.